futuregrid/cloud-metrics/README.md

 JOINING THE TEAM AND CONTRIBUTIONS
 ==================================

-Uf you like to join the development efforts, please e-mail us.
+If you like to join the development efforts, please e-mail us.
 We can than discuss how best you can contribute.
 You may have enhenced our code already or used it in your system.
 If so, please let us know.